curvefi/curve-frontend/packages/external-rewards/src/README.md

   - `network`: Network of the pool/market
   - `multiplier`: Multiplier, or `null`
   - `tags`: Array of pool/market specific tags (any of the tags ids listed here: [`rewards-tags.json`](https://github.com/curvefi/curve-frontend/blob/main/packages/external-rewards/src/reward-tags.json))
+  - `lock`: Requires locking position for a specific duration, or `false`

 ### Example: